CSC256-04/fp1-starter/README.md

 1. Learn more about git by building a simpler version, called gatorgit
 2. Write a substantial C program

-**Let me remind you of the general expectations for all projects:**
+**Let me remind you of the general expectations for this project:**
-- All projects are done in C.
 - Code must be neat, with proper and consistent indentation and well documented.
 - Keep line to around 80 characters per line, and not line greater than 100 characters.
 - Comments must describe the logic and reason for the code and not repeat the code.